msg-systems/msg-js-spa-skeleton/README.md

-# msg-js-spa-skeleton
+# uica-skeleton
-This JavaScript SinglePageApp(SPA) Skeleton is a simple project using the [msg-js-spa-framework](https://github.com/msg-systems/msg-js-spa-framework).
+This User Interface Component Architecture (UICA) Skeleton for single page applications is a simple project using the [uica-stack](https://github.com/msg-systems/uica-stack).

 ## Purpose
-The `msg-js-spa-skeleton` is the skeleton project demonstrating the usage of the [msg-js-spa-framework](https://github.com/msg-systems/msg-js-spa-framework).
+The `uica-skeleton` is the skeleton project demonstrating the usage of the [uica-stack](https://github.com/msg-systems/uica-stack).

 It includes: